 NORWOOD — “Didn’t I tell you it would be a pretty cool hole?”
-Benji Cook says to his 12-year-old twins, Maddy and Max.
+Benji Charleston says to his 12-year-old twins, Maddy and Max.

 He jumps into the concrete-walled pit.
 Maddy pulls the headphones down from her ears.